quchen/articles/second_functor_law.md

 ```

 In other words, this says that whenever functions compose, fmapping all of them
 still composes.
-This is a bit more complicated than the `[a] -> [a]` example,
-but luckily we don't need the full thing.

 We also have another trivial law,

 ```haskell
          p . q  =       f . g  -- Given this (same as above) ...